Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Intergenerational Income Mobility allowing for Measurement Error

-\newcolumntype{.}{D{.}{.}{-1}} \ctable[pos=!tbp,caption={Upward Mobility},label=tab:um]{lllll}{\tnote[]{\textit{Notes:} The table provides estimates of upward mobility allowing for measurement error using the techniques developed in the paper (top panel) or coming directly from the observed data (bottom panel).
-The columns are organized by quartiles of father's income; i.e., columns labeled ``1'' use data from fathers whose income is in the first quartile.
+\ctable[pos=t,caption={Upward Mobility},label=tab:um]{lllll}{\tnote[]{\textit{Notes:} The table provides estimates of upward mobility allowing for measurement error using the techniques developed in the paper (top panel) or coming directly from the observed data (bottom panel).
+The columns are organized by quartiles of father's income; e.g., columns labeled ``1'' use data from fathers whose income is in the first quartile.
 Standard errors are computed using the bootstrap.